 An SLA or “service level agreement” may be an important component of a host’s offering.
 This is the part of the hosting contract where a host offers a minimum, measurable level of service.
 The kinds of metrics that can be specified in a website hosting SLA include the percentage availability of the service, the host’s response times for particular kinds of faults and so on.

 From a legal standpoint, it is important that the SLA defines very clearly what is on offer.
 For example, the word “availability” is often used too loosely in SLAs.
 Does this include downtime caused when the host carries out planned maintenance?
 Is a service “available” if it is functioning slowly but still useable.
 What if the outage is actually caused by a third party network outside the host’s control?

 If web hosts are offering SLAs, they will often be keen to restrict liability for any breach of the SLA to defined service credits.

 Are website hosts liable for defamatory or infringing material which they host?

-Generally speaking – yes.
+Potentially – yes.
 Unless they act quickly to remove infringing material once they become aware of it.
-(For further information, see liability of hosts for internet defamation.
-For hosts, therefore, it is important that they maintain a suitable acceptable use policy and that the web hosting terms and conditions enable them to remove defamatory or other problematic content as soon as they receive a complaint.
+So for hosts, it’s important that their terms and conditions allow them to remove defamatory or other problematic content as soon as they receive a complaint.